Contact infoPopulation and Education, Social Statistics

 Get as PDF

-The projections are based on historical data about the population broken down by sex, age and ancestry as well and fertility, mortality and migration.
+The population projections are based on historical data regarding the composition of the population in terms of sex, age and ancestry as well as fertility, mortality, immigration and emigration, and internal migration.

-Assumptions about fertility, mortality and migration are also necessary in order to make the projections.
+Assumptions on the future development in fertility, mortality and migration are necessary to be able to make the projections.

-The projections are made once a year with the population 01 January as starting point (or jump-off population).
-They are published in the beginning of May.
+The projections are made every year using the population on 1 January.
+They are released in the beginning of May.

 Accuracy and reliability